shinyworks/favawesome/README.md

 ## Motivation

-If you’ve spent time in the Chrome Developer Tools Console (ctrl + shift + I) for Shiny apps, you may have seen this familiar error
+If you’ve spent time in the Chrome Developer Tools Console (ctrl + shift + I) for shiny apps, you may have seen this familiar error
 message:

 <img src="man/figures/README-favicon_not_found.png" alt="Failed to load resource: the server responded with a status of 404 () /favicon.ico:1" width="100%" />